The parts of the body that produce, store and remove urine are known as the body’s urinary tract.

 - pain or stinging when you urinate

-- passing urine more often than normal
+- passing urine more often than normal, but only passing a few drops

 - urine that is cloudy or smells unusual.